joserobleda/joserobleda.github.io/_posts/2015-06-02-whats-your-development-workflow.md

 ### 2. Read and measure

-Without discard any of the generated ideas make an initial check against your possibilities.
+Without discarding any of the generated ideas make an initial check against your possibilities.

 **Read the headlines of your codebase**.
 Usually the way you write a feature will be based upon existing code, and that should not prevent you doing things in any form, but lets you know if a refactor will be needed to make the change, and allows you to consider the time to do it.
 With that early information, you will be able to determine more precisely the time needed to finish the task if you go through that way.